mr-tsang-kungfu/kungfu-notes/white.md

 1. Opponent grab & pull from front
 2. Left forward into fighting stance +
  Left hand over opponent arms and grab opponent hand on right shoulder +
- Right hand whipping sword hand to the groin
+ Right hand whipping sword hand to the groin; this loosens the grab.
 3. Right hand up to ear
 4. Chop to neck and hold
-5. Right hand outward block in a circular motion to knock out opponent hands into cat stance
+5. Right hand outward block in a circular motion to clear out opponent's arms into cat stance

 ## Striking Asp B

 1. Opponent grab &amp; pull from front
 2. Left forward into fighting stance +
  Left hand over opponent arms and grab opponent hand on right shoulder +
- Right hand middle knuckle punch to solar plexus
+ Right hand middle knuckle fist to solar plexus; this loosens the grab
 3. Right hand up to ear while turning to give more power for left hand +
  Left hand press down to break opponent hold
-4. Right hand hammer fist through temple to shoulder
+4. Right hand hammer fist through temple to shoulder; this turns attacker head to the left, exposing the throat
-5. Chop to neck
+5. Chop to the throat

 ## Crash of the Eagle A

 1. Opponent grab from the back
-2. Front cross step with right arm raise (left hand guard)
+2. Front cross (twist?) step with right arm raise (left hand guard)
 3. Turn backward into fighting stance +
- right elbow pin
+ right elbow pin attacker's both arms; this brings the attacker's head within elbow strike range
-4. Elbow upper cut &amp; back
+4. Elbow upper cut &amp; back (to the chin?)
 5. Whip back knuckle to opponent nose

 ## Crash of the Eagle B

 1. Opponent grab from the back
-2. Front cross step with right arm raise (left hand guard)
+2. Front cross (twist?) step with right arm raise (left hand guard)
 3. Turn backward into fighting stance +
  right elbow pin
 4. Spider flick or falcon talon or tiger claw